anvaka/ngraph.fabric/README.md

 # What is missing?

-This library was created as part of [ngraph](https://github.com/anvaka/ngraph) project.
 If you like fabric.js and want to help with graph rendering, your contribution is absolutely welcomed and appreciated.

 If you know how to improve rendering speed with `fabric.js` please let me know.